-Risk/area of focus Risk identified Change from PY Details Misstatement due to fraud or error Fraud risk No change in risk or focus There is a risk that the financial statements as a whole are not free from material misstatement whether caused by fraud or error.
+Risk/area of focus Risk identified Change from 2021/22 audit Details Misstatement due to fraud or error Fraud risk No change in risk or focus There is a risk that the financial statements as a whole are not free from material misstatement whether caused by fraud or error.
 We perform mandatory procedures regardless of specifically identified fraud risks.
-Valuation of Land and Buildings Inherent Risk No change in risk or focus The valuation of land and buildings included in the financial statements is complex and often includes a number of assumptions and judgements.
-Enhanced procedures are required to challenge and evaluate key inputs and assumptions.
-IAS19 - Pension Accounting Inherent Risk No change in risk or focus The Local Authority Accounting Code of Practice and IAS19 require Hampshire and Isle of Wight Fire and rescue Authority to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme.
-The Authority's pension fund liability / asset is a material estimated balance and the Code requires that this be disclosed on the balance sheet.
+Inappropriate capitalisation of revenue expenditure Fraud risk No change in risk or focus Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
+In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
+We have assessed the risk is most likely to occur through the inappropriate capitalisation of revenue expenditure.
+Data migration to new social care Information systems Significant risk New risk The Council has introduced new separate adult and children's social care information systems during 2023/24.
+These systems contain social care client data that form the basis of material expenditure and income in the Council's Comprehensive Income and Expenditure Statement and related receivables and payables in its Balance Sheet.
+We have assessed the risk is most likely to occur through the inaccurate or incomplete migration of client data between the old and new systems resulting in materially incorrect entries in the financial statements.
+Pension Liability Valuation Inherent risk No change in risk or focus The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme.
 Accounting for this scheme involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
 ISAs (UK) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
+Property, Plant & Equipment (PPE) and Investment Property (IP) Valuation Inherent risk No change in risk or focus The valuation of land and buildings included in the financial statements is complex and often includes a number of assumptions and judgements.
+Enhanced procedures are required to challenge and evaluate key inputs and assumptions.